Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v16-1.md

 The [DockingWindowState](xref:@ActiproUIRoot.Controls.Docking.DockingWindowState) enumeration no longer has a `Floating` value.
 The reason is that now floating dock hosts can have docked, auto-hidden or document-oriented docking windows in them, so that option no longer fit.

-In addition, this change means that the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowsStateChanged](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowsStateChanged) event will no longer fire when a docking window is moved to or from a floating dock host, unless doing so is a transition between the docked, auto-hide, or document states.
+In addition, this change means that the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowsStateChanged](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowsStateChanged) event will no longer be raised when a docking window is moved to or from a floating dock host, unless doing so is a transition between the docked, auto-hide, or document states.

 ### Tool Window Transitions Removed